 Associate Professor Andrew Singleton

 Associate Professor Andrew Singleton is a sociologist in the School of Social Sciences and Humanities at Deakin University, Australia.
 His research interests include religious change, secularization, youth religion, personal belief and alternative religions.
 Singleton has published extensively in these areas both nationally and internationally.
 He is the author of Religion, Culture and Society: A Global Approach and co-author (with Michael Mason and Ruth Webber) of The Spirit of Generation Y: Young People’s Spirituality in a Changing Australia.

-Dr. Anna Halafoff
+Associate Professor Anna Halafoff

 Dr. Anna Halafoff is a Senior Lecturer in Sociology and a member of the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
 She is also a Research Associate of the UNESCO Chair in Interreligious and Intercultural Relations – Asia Pacific at Monash University.
 Anna’s current research interests include: religious diversity; interreligious relations; countering violent extremism; and education about religions and worldviews.
 She is the author of The Multifaith Movement: Global Risks and Cosmopolitan Solutions (2013).